spack/spack/lib/spack/docs/developer_guide.rst

 :mod:`spack.analyzers`
-  A module folder with a :class:`AnalyzerBase <spack.analyzers.AnalyzerBase>` that provides base functions to run, save, and (optionally) upload analysis results to a `Spack Monitor <https://github.com/spack/spack-monitor>`_ server.
+  A module folder with a :class:`AnalyzerBase <spack.analyzers.analyzer_base.AnalyzerBase>` that provides base functions to run, save, and (optionally) upload analysis results to a `Spack Monitor <https://github.com/spack/spack-monitor>`_ server.